skochinsky/Sharp86/readme.md

 }
 ```

-The memory bus is a simple 8-bit bus used everytime the process needs to read or write memory:
+The memory bus is a simple 8-bit bus used everytime the processor needs to read or write memory:

 ```cs
 public interface IMemoryBus